Right Arrow

 8-10 minutes

 Every day, thousands of couriers hit the road and loading docks to keep our economy moving.
 But behind every package is a worker exposed to serious risk.
-In fact, over 1,900 injury accidents and more than 150 fatalities were reported by just two major US courier companies—FedEx Ground and UPS—from 2021 to 2023 (Source: iProspectCheck, 2025).
-That’s not just a number; it’s a call to action.
-The most common injuries in the couriers industry—slips and falls, vehicle collisions, heat stress, crush injuries—aren’t just inevitable hazards.
-They’re preventable, especially when you combine strong safety protocols with modern technology.
-With the right approach, supported by tools like AI-powered video intelligence, organizations can stop incidents before they happen, keep workers out of the hospital, and avoid costly regulatory penalties.
-In this guide, we’ll break down the top 4 injuries that can occur in couriers environments and, most importantly, how to prevent them—using a blend of proven workplace practices and the latest advancements in video intelligence.
+This is a call to action.
+The most common injuries in the courier industry—vehicle collisions, heat stress, and crush injuries—are avoidable, especially when you combine strong safety protocols with modern technology.
+With the right approach, supported by tools like video AI, organizations can address risks before they lead to incidents, keep workers out of the hospital, and avoid costly regulatory penalties.
+In this guide, we’ll break down the top 3 injuries that can occur in couriers environments and, most importantly, how to mitigate them—using a blend of proven workplace practices and the latest advancements in video AI.

 The Cost of Safety Negligence in Couriers

-These numbers are more than statistics—they’re a reminder incidents can be preventable with the right culture, protocols, and proactive monitoring.
-Investing in safety, especially with real-time video intelligence, helps organizations avoid tragedies, penalties, and lost productivity.
+These incidents are often avoidable with the right culture, protocols, and anticipatory monitoring.
+Investing in safety, especially with video AI, helps organizations avoid tragedies, penalties, and lost productivity.

 Vehicle Collisions (On-site and On-Road)